 What are the Four Foundational Services of AWS?

-AWS provides four services that form the foundation of any cloud deployment: compute, storage, networking, and database.
+AWS provides four services that form the foundation of any cloud deployment: computing, storage, networking, and database.
 Each service is designed to offer high availability and scalability so that you can build a robust and reliable application in the cloud.
 Let’s take a closer look at each service and know how it can benefit your business.

 Compute resources are the brains and processing power needed by applications and systems to carry out computational tasks.
 So Compute is essentially the same as common server components, such as CPU and RAM, which many of you are already familiar with.
-Physical servers within a data center are considered compute resources as they may contain multiple CPUs and tons of RAM to process instructions given by the operating system and applications.
-Below are the compute services provided by AWS:
+Physical servers within a data centre are considered compute resources as they may contain multiple CPUs and tons of RAM to process instructions given by the operating system and applications.
+Below are the computing services provided by AWS:

-Amazon Elastic Compute Cloud (EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+Amazon Elastic Compute Cloud (EC2) is a web service that provides secure, resizable computing capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 Amazon EC2’s simple web interface allows you to obtain and configure capacity with minimal friction.
 It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.

 You can use Amazon EC2 to launch as many applications as you want—whether they’re running on Linux, Windows, or Oracle—and manage all of them using a single API call.
 And since it’s scalable and pay-as-you-go, Amazon EC2 reduces up-front investment costs while providing flexibility and control over resource allocation.

-With Amazon EC2, there are no upfront investments required – instead you simply pay per hour of usage.
+With Amazon EC2, there are no upfront investments required – instead, you simply pay per hour of usage.
 So if your application needs more computing power, you can increase capacity right away without having to wait for an IT department to order and install new hardware.